Review: Mospeada is BACK! Includes Stick, Ray, and Yellow Versions

 Charm & Collectability: (4/5)

-This score may need adjusting sooner than later as sales have been very brisk and have already led to secondary market mark-ups.
-It seems Mospeada fans are hungry for another effort at the Ride Armor but the wrinkle here is that Sentinel didn’t make the Ride Armor from the Mospeada anime, instead Sentinel is making modern reinterpretations of the Ride Armor designs.
-Aramaki has been tweaking the design and this version of the toy is inspired by the cover art he provided for the Mospeada Complete Art Works book.
+Sentinel based their ride armor toys on Aramaki’s modern interpretation of the mecha rather than their original depiction in the anime Genesis Climber Mospeada (adapted outside Japan as Robotech: The New Generation).
+The first widespread appearance of this modern reimagination was included on the cover Aramaki provided for the Mospeada Complete Art Works book.
 This “Modern Mospeada” appears to draw much of its inspiration from earlier artwork on the “Proto Mospeada”, an attempt to envision the early prototype of the Ride Armor.
-While it’s a cool way to make something new, it’s not hard to envision people using that as an excuse to cling to their Beagle Ride Armors.
-That said, the Beagle line never made it past Ray and it’s unknown if Sentinel will persevere and give us Houquet and Yellow variants.
-The Sentinel also has some metal in its construction, nice rubber tires, and retains perfect transformation so the elements are here for a hot collectible.
+While it’s a cool way to make something new, it’s not hard to envision people using that as an excuse to cling to their Beagle Ride Armors (which are such good representations of the cartoon design, it would have been difficult for Sentinel to improve).
+That said, the Beagle line never made it past Ray while Sentinel has provided Yellow and teased a Houquet (Rook) variant.
+The Sentinel toys also has some metal in their construction, nice rubber tires, and retain perfect transformation so the elements are here for a hot collectible.
+At a bit less than 220 grams combined, this toy is significantly lightly than the chunky Gakken 1/8 toy (388 grams) or Beagle 1/10 (350 grams) but much more substantial than the MegaHouse toys which didn’t even make 100 grams.
+At about 18 cm long in bike mode and 17.5 cm tall in armor, the toy measures more like 1/11 scale but certainly close enough.
 Could a future release of these Sentinel Ride Armors be throw-backs to the original designs?
 Perhaps, but it looks like it would be difficult.
-So far there have been two releases:
+Releases so far include:

 Sculpt, Detail, & Paint: (9/10)

 The bike Is a bit more problematic.
 There is no painted detail on the gauge cluster… just blank real estate.
-The engine compartment has some big holes in it but there isn’t enough art to let us know if this is as problematic as it seems.
-While there is plenty of molded on detail in the engine area there are no paint apps to make things pop.
+The engine compartment has some big holes in it but there isn’t enough art to let us know if this is a deficiency.
+While there is plenty of molded detail in the engine area there are no paint apps to make things pop.
 There is a nicely painted HBT container above the motor.
 Ya know, if they were going to re-envision the Ride Armor in the Mospeada universe where there’s a super battery called HBT, why not make it electric and ditch the big central engine area and exhaust pipe detail entirely?
-Some may also take issue with the fact that this redesigned ride armor has gauntlets that extend well past the front wheel, that the rider’s position on the bike is more natural of a road racer than an off-roader, and the new mud guard.
+Some may also take issue with the fact that this redesigned ride armor has gauntlets that extend well past the front wheel, the rider’s position on the bike is more natural of a road racer than an off-roader, and the new mud guard above the front wheel.

-Armor mode is a little unbalanced with a bulky upper body and I think this is compounded by how large those jets are that pop out from the wheels.
-I’ve heard people complain that armor mode looks unbalanced since there’s a mud guard on one side but not the other.
-I think this is probably why the mud guard is a dark color and I didn’t find it to be a distraction.
+Armor mode is a little unbalanced with a bulky upper body and which is compounded by how large those jets are that pop out from the wheels.
+I’ve heard people complain that the mud guard on one side but not the other makes the armor asymmetrical.
+This is probably why the mud guard is a dark color and I didn’t find it to be a distraction.
 Beyond those items, armor mode looks amazing and photographs very well.
-While there are a couple elements of this new design I don’t absolutely love, overall, I really love the look of the separate riding figure and the vehicle in both modes.
+While there are a couple elements of this new design I don’t absolutely love, overall, I would give high praise to the separate riding figure and the vehicle in both modes.

 There are some nice touches immediately evident when you remove the motorcycle from the plastic tray.
 Some highlights include: